Your BJJ Guide

 Gordon Ryan Instructionals: Beginner to Advanced

-Gordon Ryan is widely considered the most excellent no-gi grappler of all time.
-His instructionals on BJJ Fanatics aren’t just popular—they’ve become essential resources for students serious about building a modern, systematic game.
-But with over a dozen top-quality BJJ instructionals to choose from, the big question is:
+Gordon Ryan is widely regarded as the greatest no-gi grappler of all time.
+His instructionals on BJJ Fanatics are more than just popular—they’ve become essential study material for anyone serious about building a modern, systematic jiu-jitsu game.

-Where do you start?
+Where should you start?

 Affiliate Disclaimer: This review contains affiliate links.
 If you purchase through them, I may earn a commission at no extra cost.
 Thank you for supporting the site!

-Who Should Learn from Gordon Ryan?
+Why Learn from Gordon Ryan?

-Gordon Ryan Instructionals Ranked
+Best Gordon Ryan Instructionals (Ranked)

 1. Systematically Attacking the Guard

-attacking the guard by gordon
+Best for: Beginners and intermediates developing strong passing fundamentals attacking the guard by gordon

 2. The System: Closed Guard

-closed guard by gordon ryan
+Best for: Beginners with some experience in guard closed guard by gordon ryan

-• Easy to apply for white and blue belts
+• Practical for white and blue belts

 3. Systematically Attacking from Mount

-attacking from top pins by gordon ryan
+Best for: Intermediates developing top-pressure dominance attacking from top pins by gordon ryan

-• Helps build confidence in mount
+• Perfect for building confidence in finishing from mount

 4. Systematically Attacking the Back

-attacking the back by gordon
+Best for: Intermediate to advanced players attacking the back by gordon

-• Focus on control before submission
+• Emphasis on retention before submission

 5. Passing the Half Guard